Alex is an androgynous transmasculine genderqueer with great taste in fashion.

 When you sit, don't cross your legs.
 If you do, angle your leg more. men tend to keep their legs open when they sit.
 Something I've noticed cis men doing is crossing their arms on the table.
 Remember to keep your back straight and your shoulders squared.

-Now on to the part everyone wants; clothes.
+Now on to the part everyone wants to talk about: clothes.

 DO NOT buy clothing too big for you.
 I know it's tempting, but all it does is make you look tiny.
 It's a lot like when someone tries to look smaller by wearing one size too small of everything.

-Shirts: If you are a part of the smaller body types, T-shirts are your enemy.
-Female arms are typically a lot smaller than male's.
-The arm holes are open so they really make your arms look tiny and risk getting misgendered or make you look like a 14-year-old boy.
+If you are a part of the smaller body types, T-shirts are your enemy.
+Female arms are typically a lot smaller than male arms.
+The armholes are open so they really make your arms look tiny and risk getting misgendered or make you look like a 14-year-old boy.
 So if you're 14, no worries.

 Exercise shirts are the way to go.
 They hug your arms and give them the illusion of looking bigger and more toned.